 An Overview of Five Molybdenum-containing Materials

-In modern industry, about 22 percent of newly produced molybdenum is used to make molybdenum-containing stainless steel; structural steel, tool steel, high-speed steel, and cast iron accounted for about 57%; the remaining 21% is used for molybdenum compounds such as lubricant grade molybdenum disulfide, molybdenum metal, etc.
+In modern industry, about 22 percent of newly produced molybdenum is used to make molybdenum-containing stainless steel; structural steel, tool steel, high-speed steel, and cast iron account for about 57%; the remaining 21% is used for molybdenum compounds such as lubricant grade molybdenum disulfide, molybdenum metal, etc.

-Molybdenum is commonly used in five kinds of materials: molybdenum-containing stainless steel, molybdenum-containing alloy steel and iron, molybdenum-containing superalloy, molybdenum metal and alloy, and molybdenum containing the chemical.
+Molybdenum is commonly used in five kinds of materials: molybdenum-containing stainless steel, molybdenum-containing alloy steel and iron, molybdenum-containing superalloy, molybdenum metal and alloy, and molybdenum-containing the chemical.

 Molybdenum-containing stainless steel

 The generic name for stainless steel refers to a large class of iron-base alloys containing chromium.
 Stainless steel contains at least 10.5 percent chromium, which forms a thin layer of chrome-rich oxide on the surface of the steel.
 Steel or iron-base alloys that do not contain this minimal amount of chromium corrode in moist air and form red rust.

 Although chromium content determines whether the steel is stainless steel, molybdenum also plays an important role.
 Molybdenum can increase the corrosion resistance of all stainless steels, especially for improving the pitting corrosion resistance and crack corrosion resistance of materials in chloride media.

 Stainless steel is divided into several different types according to its metallographic structure.
 Austenitic stainless steel accounts for about 75% of all stainless steel consumption, ferrite stainless steel accounts for about 25%, duplex stainless steel (mixed structure of austenite and ferrite) accounts for about 1%, martensitic stainless steel accounts for about 1%.
 The main determinant of the microstructure of stainless steel is its chemical composition.